 · Vit E, C, A, Zinc, women with endometriosis who took these supplements decreased peripheral oxidative stress markers and enhanced antioxidant markers according to some research.

 · Turmeric, Curcumin may also help with endometriosis management.
 This is the anti-inflammatory part of the well-known spice turmeric.

-· Vitamin D, women with a higher vitamin D level and those who had a higher intake of dairy in their diet had a decreased rate of endometriosis.
+· For Vitamins, women with a higher vitamin D level and those who had a higher intake of dairy in their diet had a decreased rate of endometriosis.
 In addition to vitamin D, calcium and magnesium from food or supplements may be beneficial as well.

 · Fish oils containing good levels of EPA/DHA – to reduce inflammation

 · Agnus Castus Vitex – can be helpful to support progesterone levels

 · Exercise may help with the management of endometriosis, too.
 This is because exercise can reduce estrogen levels and release “feel-good” hormones.

 · Manage stress, as too much cortisol (the stress hormone), can have an impact on hormones and the gut, relaxation techniques may be beneficial.
 These can include: meditation, yoga, acupuncture, massage

 In conclusion, there are many ways aside from conventional treatments to fight Endometriosis and improve the quality of life, some of them are list above, but there are many others.